Decorating With Wreaths – Not Just For Christmas

 Wreaths for Inside

-You can hang wreaths on your walls, or hanging them on an object, like on the backs of these chairs.
+You can hang wreaths on your walls, or hang them on an object, like on the backs of these chairs.
 I’ve also seen wreaths hung on windows, on mirrors, on Christmas trees (usually smallish ones), on the kitchen cabinets, hung around a picture frame, and on or over a bedroom headboard.
 The possibilities are endless!

 Wreaths hung on chairs